rust-lang/surveys/surveys/2026/infrastructure-feedback-survey/questions.md

 This survey is organized by the Rust Infrastructure Team.

-Its goal is to help the Rust Infrastructure team understand what it should focus on next.
+Its goal is to help the Rust Infrastructure Team understand what to focus on next.

 Please, answer only if you are a Rust Project member.